MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/manage-vm-extensions-powershell.md

 When a new version of a supported VM extension is released, you can upgrade it to that latest release.
 To upgrade a VM extension, use [Update-AzConnectedExtension](/powershell/module/az.connectedmachine/update-azconnectedextension) with the `-MachineName`, `-ResourceGroupName`, and `-ExtensionTarget` parameters.

 For the `-ExtensionTarget` parameter, you need to specify the extension and the latest version available.
-To find out what the latest version available is, you can get this information from the **Extensions** page for the selected Arc-enabled server in the Azure portal, or by running [Get-AzVMExtensionImage](/powershell/module/az.compute/get-azvmextensionimage).
-You may specify multiple extensions in a single upgrade request by providing a comma-separated list of extensions, defined by their publisher and type (separated by a period) and the target version for each extension, as shown in the example below.
+To determine the latest version available for an extension, visit the **Extensions** page for the selected Arc-enabled server in the Azure portal or  run [az vm extension image list](/cli/azure/vm/extension/image#az-vm-extension-image-list).
+You may specify multiple extensions in a single upgrade request by providing a comma-separated list of extensions, defined by their publisher and type (separated by a period) and the target version for each extension.

 To upgrade the Log Analytics agent extension for Windows that has a newer version available, run the following command: